leanswift/leanswift.github.io/webapps/accounts-receivable/src/pages/ar-user-manual-8.0.0.md

 Few APIs have a limit on the number of records returned.
 Below are the list of functionalities that use APIs which are limited to 1000 results
 1. Open Invoices,Paid Invoices ,Payer Information,Orders,Order lines and Ordercharges
-2. Pricing ,Discount Model and Order Types in Basic Data section AR app doesn't work on safari and MT.
+2. Pricing ,Discount Model and Order Types in Basic Data section.
+3. app MT version doesn't work on safari browser.

 [Go to Top](#table-of-contents)